FindMySchool LogoFindMySchool

 The pastoral structure revolves around house systems and tutors.
 Each tutor group stays together throughout Year 7-11, creating continuity.
 The school holds twice-weekly assemblies and a communal start to each day, described by staff as "intrinsic to what we offer."
 Break-time and lunchtime clubs mean few students are left without activity or community.
 Boys wear uniform through Year 11; sixth form students follow staff dress code.
 The underlying discipline is consistent but not harsh.

-Here, Halliford sits below the typical profile for independent schools.
-Attainment 8 averaged 38.7 in the measurement period, below the England average of 46.0.
-The school ranks 3,219th in England (FindMySchool ranking) and second locally in Shepperton, but the lower 40% of schools in England indicates results place it in the lower 40% of England schools.
-This is not a school choosing to publish headline GCSE grades, which tells you something about institutional honesty.
+Here, Halliford now presents a much stronger GCSE profile than the previous data suggested.
+The school ranks 392nd out of 3,895 schools in England for GCSE academic performance and 1st locally in Shepperton, with 54% of published GCSE grades at 9-7.
+This is still not a school choosing to reduce pupils to headline GCSE grades.
 The official position, confirmed with ISI inspectors, is that GCSE is treated as important but not definitive of student worth.
 The school emphasises progress made from entry through Year 11, and the school's own communication focuses heavily on where pupils go next rather than the raw examination scores.

-Here the picture improves markedly.
-At A-level, 55% of grades achieved A*-B, compared to the England average of 47%.
-In practical terms, this means the sixth form cohort performs above the national baseline.
-The school ranks 890th in England (FindMySchool ranking), placing it in the middle 35% of schools in England (33rd percentile), solidly middle-of-the-road for sixth forms.
-It is not elite, but it is consistently above average, and notably improved from the GCSE cohort's entry point.
+Here the picture remains solid rather than elite.
+At A-level, 60% of grades achieved A*-B. In practical terms, this means the sixth form cohort has credible outcomes without sitting among the most selective academic sixth forms.
+The school ranks 1,040th out of 2,549 schools in England for A-level academic performance, placing it in the middle band nationally.
+It is not elite, but it is steady, and notably stronger than the old GCSE profile implied.

 Twenty-six A-level subjects are offered, from languages (French, German, Spanish, Latin, Classical Greek) through sciences (Biology, Chemistry, Physics, separately taught), to specialist subjects like Psychology, Classical Civilisation, and Design & Technology.
 The school's own communications emphasise breadth over extreme specialisation.
 Sixth formers typically study three or four A-levels alongside enrichment.